fidi-tech/dotsight/README.md

 4. Initiate the DotSight application by executing ```npm start```.

 ## Usage Examples
-At the high level, DotSight enables you to create _data pipelines_ each transferring _entities_ from a specified _data source_, enriched with specified _middlewares_, and serialized via specified _mappers_.
-All customizable.
+DotSight enables you to create _data pipelines_ transporting _entities_ from a specified _data source_, enriched with specified _middlewares_, and serialized via specified _mappers_.
+All customizable, i.e., you can provide your own data sources, build custom Oracle-like middlewares, mixers, and seralizarion logic.

 DotSight is under active development.
-Follow these steps to make use of it at the current stage:
+Follow these steps to make use of it at the current stage.

 ### Pipeline Creation
-As of now, all pipelines' configurations are exported from the [configuration file](./src/pipelines/services/pipeline/config/pipeline.config.ts) in the source code.
-This configuration file should always explore all enabled pipelines.
-You can use predefined samples, modify them, or create your own pipelines.

-Every pipeline configuration should specify:
+Update the [pipeline.config.ts](./src/pipelines/services/pipeline/config/pipeline.config.ts) to fit your needs.
+Several pre-defined pipelines have already been added for your reference.
+You are welcome to mimic their definitions in ```src/pipelines/services/pipeline/config``` and import any configurations into [pipeline.config.ts](./src/pipelines/services/pipeline/config/pipeline.config.ts).

+The pipeline definition includes:
-- pipeline identifier,
+- an identifier
-- all data sources for all the entities,
+- data sources
-- all mixers' configurations,
+- mixers
-- all middlewares for all the entities,
+- middlewares
-- all the mappers that provide pipeline's results.
+- mappers

-You can examine sample pipelines provided in the source code.

 ### Sample Pipeline: SubSquid Sourced
-This repository contains [an example](./src/pipelines/services/pipeline/config/polkadot.pipeline.config.ts) of a pipeline that gets the data from [GiantSquid](https://docs.subsquid.io/giant-squid-api/), powered by [SubSquid](https://subsquid.io).
+See [polkadot.pipeline.config.ts](./src/pipelines/services/pipeline/config/polkadot.pipeline.config.ts) for an example of $DOT wallet data sourced via [GiantSquid](https://docs.subsquid.io/giant-squid-api/), powered by [SubSquid](https://subsquid.io).

 ```GET /pipelines/polkadot-coin/execute?mapperIds[]=dot-value-distribution&walletIds[]=16ZL8yLyXv3V3L3z9ofR1ovFLziyXaN1DPq4yffMAZ9czzBD&walletIds[]=12xtAYsRUrmbniiWQqJtECiBQrMn8AypQcXhnQAc6RB6XkLW&currencies[]=eth&currencies[]=usd```
 ```json